Harvard DRCLAS Luksic Visiting Scholars

 Looking for the inside scoop?
 Contact us and we’ll connect you with a program attendee to get a first hand account of their experience.

-Opportunity for Chilean students admitted to the MPP program at LSE.
+Full scholarship opportunity for Chilean students admitted to the MPA program at LSE

 Applications: Closed